Who needs to submit financial statements

 Which companies and entities must comply

-Financial reporting for NZ companies
+Financial reporting for New Zealand companies

-An NZ company that is a subsidiary of a body corporate incorporated outside NZ must file audited financial statements if, at the balance date for the 2 preceding accounting periods, at least 1 of the following applies:
+A New Zealand company that is a subsidiary of a body corporate incorporated outside New Zealand is large if at least 1 of the following applies:

-• the total assets for the company and its subsidiaries were more than NZ$22 million,
+• At the balance date for each of the 2 preceding accounting periods, the total assets of the company and its subsidiaries was more than NZ$22 million.

-• the total revenue was more than NZ$11 million.
+• In each of the 2 preceding accounting periods, the total revenue of the company and its subsidiaries was more than NZ$11 million.

-An NZ company with 25 per cent or more of its voting shares held overseas, must file audited financial statements if, at the balance date for the 2 preceding accounting periods, at least 1 of the following applies:
+A New Zealand company with 25% or more of its voting shares held overseas is large if at least 1 of the following applies:

-• the total assets for the company and its subsidiaries were more than NZ$66 million,
+• At the balance date for each of the 2 preceding accounting periods, the total assets of the company and its subsidiaries was more than NZ$66 million.

-• the total revenue was more than NZ$33 million.
+• In each of the 2 preceding accounting periods, the total revenue of the company and its subsidiaries was more than NZ$33 million.

-NZ companies registered in Australia
+New Zealand companies registered in Australia

-NZ companies registered with the Australian Securities and Investments Commission (ASIC) file their financial statements with ASIC each year.
+New Zealand companies registered with the Australian Securities and Investments Commission (ASIC) file their financial statements with ASIC each year.

 Overseas companies

-An overseas company must file audited financial statements if, at the balance date for the 2 preceding accounting periods, at least 1 of the following applies:
+An overseas company is large if at least 1 of the following applies:

-• the total assets for the company and its subsidiaries were more than NZ$22 million
+• At the balance date for each of the 2 preceding accounting periods, the total assets of the company and its subsidiaries was more than NZ$22 million.

-• the total revenue was more than NZ$11 million.
+• In each of the 2 preceding accounting periods, the total revenue of the company and its subsidiaries was more than NZ$11 million.

 FMC reporting entities